• Skip to primary navigation

 Notes

-• If you want to make this a garlic-butter pan-seared shrimp, add 1 to 2 tablespoons of butter to the skillet along with a little parsley during the last 20 seconds of cooking time to create a flavorful pan sauce.
-Just before serving, sprinkle cooked shrimp with reserved fried garlic and a little freshly grated cheese if desired.
+For garlic-butter shrimp: Add 1 to 2 tablespoons of butter and a little parsley during the last 20 seconds.
+Top with reserved fried garlic and freshly grated cheese before serving.

-• For tips on purchasing shrimp, see the dedicated section in the main post.
+For tips on buying the best shrimp, see the dedicated section in the main post.

 • Prep Time: 5 minutes